-Leikun makes his home with his father and his mother.
-Buying or selling in the market and cleaning are his household duties.
+Leikun lives with his father and his mother.
+His duties at home include buying or selling in the market and cleaning.
+There are 3 children in the family.
 His father is sometimes employed and his mother is sometimes employed.
-There are 3 children in the family.

 For fun, Leikun enjoys soccer and running.
 He attends church activities regularly and is in high school where his performance is average.

-Please remember Leikun in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Leikun to receive the assistance he needs to develop his potential.
+Please pray for him.

 Leikun lives on the plains of Dire Dawa Lagahare, home to approximately 360,000 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The primary ethnic groups are Oromo, Somali, Amhara, Harare and Adere.
 The most commonly spoken languages are Oromiffa, Somaliagna, Amharic, Harari and Aderigna.